 A well-balanced soft coral diet consists of:

-- Liquid or powdered coral diet.
+- Frozen, liquid or powdered coral diets

 Things to remember when feeding your soft coral:

 - Feed once or twice weekly, depending on the species

 - Calcium and trace element supplements may also be given

 Water care: Maintaining great water quality with regular water changes and adequate filtration is important to help keep your soft coral healthy

 - Daily: Check filter, water temperature and other equipment